jxjo/AirfoilEditor/README.md

 One of the major views in the AirfoilEditor is the airfoil's curvature.
 It provides quick assessment of surface quality and helps detect undesirable artifacts like a 'spoiler' at the trailing edge.

 > [!TIP]
-Have a look at the [documentation of Xoptfoil2](https://jxjo.github.io/Xoptfoil2/docs/geometry) for more information about an airfoils geometry.
+Have a look at the [Xoptfoil2 geometry documentation](https://jxjo.github.io/Xoptfoil2/docs/geometry) for more information about an airfoil's geometry.

 ![AE](images/curvature.png "curvature")